jmeade11/FEWD/Class2/homework/README.md

   ```
 </details>

-24. Next we'll handle the styles for the main section.
+25. Next we'll handle the styles for the main section.
 - Give the work section a background-color of #16b1b5, padding of 40px and set the font color to white.
 We also need to set the column-count on this one to 2 columns.
 - The hobbies section needs padding of 40px too.
 - Our gallery is going to get a column count of 3 and we're going to remove the column gap by setting it to 0.
 Set the background color on the gallery to #16b1b5 like the work section.
 - We used divs to wrap our column contents so that we can use the special break-inside: avoid, to keep the div contents together in one column.
+- Lastly, to keep our images in check, we need to set them to width 100%.
+Also, if you want to remove the space below each image, you can add a property to the img of `display: block;`.
+We'll be talking about this next week.

 <details>
   <summary>GET A HINT</summary>